massgov/mayflower/patternlab/docs/a11y-checklist/buttons.md

 **➢ No [Case 1]:** The text and the image provide unique information.

-> - Add `alt` value to provide the information the image delivers.
-For example, if the image is an icon, what the icon signifies such as "open" or "close".
+> - Add an `alt` value to provide the information the image delivers.
+For example, if the image is an icon, the `alt` value should describe what the icon signifies, such as "open" or "close".
 >
 > - As a button label, make sure the flow of *both information together* makes sense to screen reader users:
 >